ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 #### Prerequisites

-If a task has prerequistes, it call them before its action is invoked.
+If a task has prerequistes, it calls them before its action is invoked.

 A task definition with prerequisites is like this: